-A variety of slits is available to cover the range of atmospheric seeing conditions expected at the site.
+A variety of slits are available to cover the range of atmospheric seeing conditions expected at the site.
 The choice of slit widths is driven by considerations of resolution and throughput.
-The instrument's slitmask magazine has room for ten tilted longslits, with seven currently available as specified in Table 7.5.
-All gratings as described in Table 7.4 are available, and all order-blocking filters that are listed in Table 7.3 are also available.
+The instrument's slit-mask magazine has room for ten tilted longslits, with seven currently available as specified in Table 7.5.
+All gratings as described in Table 7.2 are available, and all order-blocking filters that are listed in Table 7.3 are also available.